 Yes, I know that means an early riser will be awake extra long and overtiredness is a concern, but this is the best place to start.
 If your baby really can’t make it to 9:30, it’s okay to put them down a bit sooner, but no earlier than 9:00 am; you can work your way up to 9:30.

-While you’re baby is adjusting to having a set morning nap, I suggest you keep following awake windows before the second nap and bedtime.
+While your baby is adjusting to having a set morning nap, I suggest you keep following awake windows before the second nap and bedtime.

 2. Once the morning nap is set, we then focus on setting that second nap.